SQream/sqream_docs/operational_guides/hardware_guide.rst

    * - External Storage
      -
          * Mellanox Connectx5/6 100G NVIDIA Network Card (if applicable) or other high speed network card minimum 40G compatible to customer’s infrastructure
-         * 50 TB (NAS connected over GPFS, Lustre, or NFS) GPFS recommended
+         * 50 TB (NAS connected over Lustre, or NFS)
    * - GPU
      - 2x A100 NVIDIA
    * - Operating System
      - Red Hat Enterprise Linux v7.x or CentOS v7.x or Amazon Linux

-.. note:: With a NAS connected over GPFS, Lustre, or NFS, each SQream worker can read data at up to 5GB/s.
+.. note:: With a NAS connected over Lustre, or NFS, each SQream worker can read data at up to 5GB/s.

 SQream Studio Server Example
 -----------------------------------